top of page

 Muddy Water

-Many of the proclamations concerning essential oils are derived from studies demonstrating that the oils’ chemical compounds have certain benefits, for example, like tea tree oil, which has antibacterial and antifungal properties.
+Many of the proclamations concerning essential oils is derived from studies demonstrating that the oils’ chemical compounds have certain benefits, for example, like tea tree oil, which has antibacterial and antifungal properties.
 The issue, says Schwarcz, is justifying the antibacterial properties to say it can cure your acne.
 It’s a leap to suggest oils can cure or treat medical conditions.
-To add to the muddy water, some claims are based on studies where essential oils were tested on rats or other animals rather than humans, or studies that were inconclusive, and of course, results indicating a placebo effect.
+To add to the muddy water, some claims are based on studies where essential oils were tested on rats or other animals rather than humans, or inconclusive studies, and of course, results indicating a placebo effect.

 Schwarcz says that distributors in the essential oil market often make suspicious claims to drive sales.
 “Some of the people the company has snared with its promises of wealth through multi-level marketing end up making a bevy of claims about essential oils helping with cancer, autism, Alzheimer’s disease, mononucleosis, and arthritis,” he says.